basnijholt/rsync-time-machine.py/README.md

                         the current username.
 Note: this option will not enforce SSH usage, it only broadens the accepted input formats.
+  --dry-run             Simulate the backup process without making any
+                        persistent changes.
   --exclude-from EXCLUDE_FROM
                         Path to the file containing exclude patterns.
                         Alternative to the positional `exclusion_file`.
 Not to